chassell/trafficserver/doc/reference/configuration/parent.config.en.rst

        ``proxy2`` serves the second request, and so on.
     -  ``false`` - Round robin selection does not occur.
     -  ``consistent_hash`` - consistent hash.

+.. _parent-config-format-parent_is_proxy:

+``parent_is_proxy``
+    One of the following values:

+    - ``true`` - Specifies that the parents are ATS cache proxies, within a hierarchy.
+This is the default value, if ``parent_is_proxy`` is not specified in the configuration.

+    - ``false`` - Specifies that the parents are origin servers.
+The request url's are modified so they are appropriate for origin requests.
+Normal Parent Selection behaviour applies to the origins listed.

 .. _parent-config-format-go-direct: